PhilipKlaus/gpulink/PYPI.md

 ### Examples

 - View GPU sensor status: `gpulink sensors`
-- Record gpu memory information and save a plot as PNG: `gpulink record -o memory.png`
+- Record the memory usage over time, generate a plot and save it as a png image: `gpulink record -o memory.png`

 ## Library usage